jeremyevans/fixture_dependencies/README.md

 Don't worry about loading the same fixture twice, if a fixture is already loaded, it won't attempt to load it again.

+One downside of this approach is it can be slower that loading all fixtures before the test suite.

 ## Loading attributes only